 CAESARIA / MUHRAKA / MEGIDDO / ACRE

 We drive up the coast to Caesarea, and the seaside vista sparkles, Caesarea was the Roman capital with many ancient ruins and archaeological digs to visit.
 High up on the list of sites to see is a Roman aqueduct and theatre that held prominence during this era.
 The next stop you will make is at Muhraka – this is the place where Elijah and the Prophets of Baal had a confrontation that reverberated for many years.
 You will be attracted to the fantastic views on Jezreel Valley and lower Galilee while you are in the area and it affords plenty memory-making photo opportunities for travelers.
 Megiddo is the site where Armageddon took place and the battlefield is on display that presents a traveler an excellent chance to learn of the history of the area.
 Next stop on day is Acre, see the underground Crusader City, and crypt housed in the city.
 The old city is recognized UNESCO World Heritage Site and your day ends with a trip to a local market and the harbour.
-You will spend the night at another four-star at the Kibbutz Lavi, where magnificent dinner will be served.
+Continue to Kibbutz Lavi for overnight,

 DAY 4 Tuesday